msdickinson/blog/content/posts/Roller Coaster Overview (Part 1).md

 * Continuous Integration
 * Documentation and health checks

 I have seen differing opinions on the degree of correctness and ability to maintain a project.
-I am of the thought that you can not be secure if you can not ensure correctness.
-Lower quaitly proejcts tend to have more patching and having to patch even for a 1 liner can take meetings, coding, code reviews, releases and post release monitoring.
+I am of the thought that you cannot be secure if you’re not ensuring correctness.
+Lower quality projects tend to have more patching and having to patch even for a 1 liner can take meetings, coding, code reviews, releases and post release monitoring.
 My experience has shown me It is generally worth the extra effort to ensure its secure, correct, handles expected load (SLA), and is maintainable.

 ### Conclusion